alan-ai/alan-sdk-pcf/README.md

 ## How to start:

-To create an AI assistant for your app:
+To create an AI agent for your app:

 1. <a href="https://studio.alan.app/register" target="_blank">Sign up for Alan AI Studio</a> to create dialog scripts in JavaScript and test them.
-2. Get the Alan AI SDK for Power Apps and add it to your project to embed an AI assistant to your app.
+2. Get the Alan AI SDK for Power Apps and add it to your project to embed an AI agent to your app.
 For details, see <a href="https://alan.app/docs/client-api/pcf/powerapps" target="_blank">Alan AI documentation</a>.

 ## Other platforms